Gamification: Rewarding Users with Points

 8. Reward Redemption Rates

-• Monitor how often employees redeem their points or rewards.
+Monitor how often employees redeem their points or rewards.
 A high redemption rate indicates that rewards are both attractive and attainable, keeping employees motivated.
+Employees may feel like they are paying with their accumulated points to unlock desired rewards, which adds a strategic element to their choices and engagement in the point system game.

 9. ROI (Return on Investment)